mezentsevs/typing-trainer/README.md

 npm run build
 ```

+- Configure your AI model in .env (tested on LM Studio + qwen/qwen3-1.7b)

+- Configure your custom AI text generation prompt template or delete it from .env for using default

 - In browser go to http://localhost/

 - Register new user on http://localhost/register (enter your name, email, password)